 All identified risks are subject to regular analysis and monitoring, as well as management actions such as following industry standards and guidelines, implementing appropriate internal policies and procedures.
-This ensures that identified risks are minimised or eliminated and that the organisation is implementation is monitored.
-The Audit Committee operating within the Supervisory Board holds regular meetings with the Company's Internal Audit Manager to discuss audit reports and actions taken to mitigate identified risks.
-The execution of the annual internal audit plan is also monitored on this basis.

-managed effectively.
-In the individual sections of the report dedicated to the management approach, the procedures and policies that serve to eliminate non-financial risks are identified
+This ensures that identified risks are minimised or eliminated and that the organisation is managed effectively.
+In the individual sections of the report dedicated to the management approach, the procedures and policies that serve to eliminate non-financial risks are identified.